prempatra/majidai/README.md

 Open Browser and access to access to http://localhost:8000/

 ## 6. https(http2)
-By just setting parameters in configuration we can easily create http server
+By just setting parameters in configuration we can easily create https server
 ```
 var config = {
     ssl:{